 Besides being a convenient gateway to China, obtaining a Chinese visa in Hong Kong will save you some serious travel bucks.
 Agencies in Western countries charge outrageous fees for Chinese visas.
 Take Toronto for example, where you can expect to pay a whopping $130+ USD for a Chinese visa.
 That's almost 7x the cost to do it via Hong Kong, where it is merely $25 USD!

-If you can work it in your travel plans and want to make a stop in this neon-lit city, the process is quite simple.
-Here’s a step-by-step guide to the cheapest, simplest way to get a Chinese visa in Hong Kong.
+However, if you can work it in your travel plans and want to make a stop in this neon-lit city, getting a Chinese visa in Hong Kong can be done.
+Here's a step-by-step guide to the cheapest, simplest way to get a Chinese visa in Hong Kong.